-This year the Bridgewater-Raritan Education Association wanted to create an opportunity for entire school communities of students, parents, and teachers to get together.
-We felt what a better way than to enjoy a stress free morning of conversation over breakfast before we all went along with our busy daily schedules.
-It is very common today for both parents in a household to have to quickly go off to work and additionally most of the parent/teacher interactions are directly related to their children’s individual performance at school.
-This event provides a great opportunity for conversation of school/educational topics of our district to take place, and for families and staff to converse with each other about daily life.
+In October and early November for the 2nd year in a row the Bridgewater-Raritan Education Association created an opportunity for the entire primary and intermediate school communities of students, parents, teachers, and educational support professionals to get together.
+We felt what a better way than to enjoy a stress-free morning of conversation over breakfast before we all went along with our busy daily schedules.
+Typical parent/teacher interactions are directly related to their children’s individual performance at school.
+However, this event provided a great opportunity for conversation of school/educational topics of our district to take place, and for families and staff to converse with each other about daily life.
 Simply…we wanted everyone to find time to get to know each other just a little bit better and strengthen the educational community at Bridgewater-Raritan.

-The breakfast events are set to take place in the cafeteria at each school an hour before the day begins.
-Sign-up is available to teachers, parents, and students of each school.
-Each breakfast consists of everything from eggs, bacon, fruit, bagels, etc. There is no cost for the event, but parents can donate to the school PTO if they wish.
+The breakfast events took place in the cafeteria at each school an hour before the school day began.
+Each breakfast consists of everything from eggs, bacon, fruit, bagels, etc. There was no cost for the event, but parents were able to donate to the school PTO if they wished.

-The events at each school are fully funded through a NJEA Pride grant on behalf of the BREA.
-The NJEA Pride program was created to help to strengthen the community support and involvement in education and celebrate in the successes of public education.
-The BREA sponsors events throughout the entire year on school and district levels from our involvement in club activities, Special Olympics, charity runs, Teacher for a Day, and many more.
+The events at each school were fully funded through a NJEA PRIDE grant on behalf of the BREA.
+The NJEA PRIDE program was created to help to strengthen the community support and involvement in education and celebrate in the successes of public education.
+The BREA sponsors events throughout the entire year on school and district levels from our involvement in club activities, Special Olympics, Teacher for a Day, and many more.

 Special Olympics at Basilone Field

-Teachers passed out orange slices and water bottles to student athletes.
+On May 6th, 2017 teachers passed out orange slices, water bottles, and insulated lunch bags as a gift to student athletes.
 Other teachers were involved as one-on-one volunteers, timers or award givers.